prr133f/prr133f/README.md

 - 👋 Hi, I’m **prr133f**
 - 👀 I’m interested in Backend Developing
-- 🌱 I know such technologies as Golang (with Gin framework) and Userver (framework for creating API in C++)
+- 🌱 I know such technologies as Golang (with Gin framework), PostgreSQL and MariaDB
 - 📫 You can reach me in [Telegram](https://prr133f.t.me) or via [Email](mailto:prr133f@margined.studio)
 - 👨‍💻 Someday I will add a link to my portfolio here.
-You can't find my work repo here, because I work on self-hosted Gitia server.